KJWilliamson/maze/README.md

 https://kamelaw.gitlab.io/maze/

-Randy supplied some JS code in demo and it's being used in here
+Randy supplied lots of Css and JS code in demo and it's being used in here

+Sorry about all the comments!

 *****Today, you will create a JavaScript game that displays a maze, and lets the player use the cursor keys to move through it one step at a time.
 The maze is a 2D array of cells which are either floors (passable) or walls (impassable).*****